 Overview

-Landlocked, rural Paraguay is a bit of an unknown quantity for visitors, well off the beaten track, and culturally very different from its neighbours, Brazil, Argentina and Bolivia.
-However it’s a friendly, quirky place, easily reached by land from neighbouring attractions such as the Iguazú Falls which is just over the border from bustling Ciudad del Este where duty free goods are snapped up by Brazilian and Argentinian day trippers.
+Landlocked, rural Paraguay is a bit of a mystery for visitors, well off the beaten track, and culturally very different from its neighbours, Brazil, Argentina and Bolivia.
+However it’s a friendly, quirky place, easily reached by land from neighbouring attractions such as the Iguazú Falls, which is just over the border from bustling Ciudad del Este where duty free goods are snapped up by Brazilian and Argentinian day trippers.

-It’s more than a tax free shop however.
-Northwest from the capital, Asuncion, stretches a vast, flat, stiflingly hot territory of salt flats, swampland, dry forest and cattle ranches, the scarcely populated Chaco.
+Paraguay has more than tax-free goods to offer though.
+North-west from the capital, Asuncion, stretches the scarcely populated Chaco, a vast, flat, hot territory of salt flats, swampland, dry forest and cattle ranches.
 Inhospitable, maybe: but various species of wild mammal such as armadillo, tapir and even jaguar survive here.
-East and south of the capital tropical forest is more lush and home to an array of tropical birds.
-Nature lovers won’t be disappointed and numerous national parks are abundant with wildlife.
+East and south of the capital, tropical forest is more lush and home to an array of tropical birds.
+Nature lovers will enjoy numerous national parks that are abundant with wildlife.

-The indigenous population of Guaraní indians is still very much in evidence and their language is spoken widely.
+The indigenous population of Guaraní indians preserve their heritage proudly in Paraguay and their language is spoken widely.
 Colonial Spain has left its mark here, in the sleepy riparian capital Asunción, and the country is dotted with the ruins of Jesuit settlements.
-Remote Paraguay has always offered a refuge for people under threat, from European Mennonites to refugees from Nazi Germany.

 Our top holiday styles to Paraguay